timescale/pgai/docs/vectorizer.md

 Before using Vectorizer, you need to setup your API keys for the embedding service you are using.
-To store several API keys, you give each key a name and referencing them in the `embedding` section of the Vectorizer configuration.
+To store several API keys, you give each key a name and reference them in the `embedding` section of the Vectorizer configuration.
 The default API key names match the embedding provider's default name.
 For example, for OpenAI, the default key name is `OPENAI_API_KEY`.